Avian foraging: Foraging guilds

-Assemblages of bird species that share common habitats or substrate from which food is gathered, and to some extent foraging technique are conceptual grouped within in foraging or trophic guilds.
+Assemblages of bird species that share common habitats or substrate from which food is gathered, and to some extent foraging technique, are conceptually grouped in foraging or trophic guilds.
 Various attempts have been made to classify foraging guilds for ecological studies and universal and undisputed classifications do not exist.
 It must also be noted that species may belong to multiple foraging guilds depending on situation (for example, while breeding, in migration, or in disturbed habitats).
 Specific classifications are used in ecological and behavioural studies.
 The classifications are often made according to multiple hierarchical criteria and a full classification may include multiple terms.
 To take an example a bird may be described as "nocturnal gleaning insectivore" with parts of the classification dealing with the time of day, the diet and the technique used to obtain food.

 Guild classification on food type based mainly on terms used by North American ornithologists includes: